jvieira9/docker_prj/README.md

 Version 1.1 - This version is unfinished.
 The connection between mysql and php web page is being established.

+Version 1.2 - Connection between mysql database and php web page established succesfully.
+The web page contains a form that sends the info to a database.

 <!-- To do:

 Dependencies

-MySQL - PHP Web Page with a form that will upload the data to a database.

 Mongo - Python connection